National Football League: Media coverage

-The league, in recent years, has expanded their televised broadcasts to over-the-top streaming services.
-Since 2022, Amazon holds the exclusive rights to broadcast the Thursday Night Football package.
-Prior to then, Amazon streamed games from the same package as part of a tri-cast model that saw games aired on broadcast television (initially through CBS and NBC, then later with Fox), cable television (through NFL Network), and digital streaming (through Prime Video).
+The league has expanded their televised broadcasts to over-the-top streaming services.
+Since 2022, Amazon has held the exclusive rights to broadcast the Thursday Night Football package.
+Before 2022, Amazon streamed games from the same package as part of a tri-cast model that saw games aired on broadcast television (initially through CBS and NBC, then later with Fox), cable television (through NFL Network), and digital streaming (through Prime Video).
 Amazon has also streamed games for free on Twitch since 2018.
-CBS streams its AFC package games on Paramount+ as a simulcast with its CBS broadcasts.
+CBS streams its games on Paramount+ as a simulcast with its CBS broadcasts.
+Fox simulcasts its games on Fox One.
 NBC streams Sunday Night Football and select exclusive games on Peacock.
-ESPN streams its games on ESPN+ in simulcast with the broadcasts on ESPN or ABC.
-ESPN also holds exclusive rights to stream one Sunday morning international game on ESPN+.
-Beginning in 2024, Netflix holds the global streaming rights for at least one Christmas Day game every season as part of a three-year deal.
+ESPN streams its games on the ESPN app in simulcast with the broadcasts on ESPN or ABC.
+Since 2024, Netflix has held the global streaming rights for at least one Christmas Day game each season.

 The Super Bowl television rights are rotated on a four-year basis between CBS, Fox, NBC, and ESPN/ABC.
-The NFL's most recent contract negotiation for the media rights deal was announced on March 18, 2021, to take effect beginning in the 2023 season.
+The NFL's most recent contract negotiation for the media rights deal was announced on March 18, 2021, taking effect from the 2023 season.
 The deal renewed previous rights agreements made by the NFL and each of its network partners to air their respective game packages, while awarding Amazon the Thursday Night Football package.
 ESPN/ABC is set to return to the Super Bowl broadcast rotation and will broadcast the Super Bowl on U.S. television in 2027, 21 years after airing its last Super Bowl, Super Bowl XL.
-Digital and streaming distribution was expanded to allow CBS, NBC, and ESPN/ABC to stream games on their respective over-the-top streaming services.
-For each of the packages the respective network partners currently hold, ESPN/ABC is paying US$2.7 billion a year; CBS, Fox, and NBC are each paying more than US$2 billion a year; and Amazon is paying US$1 billion a year.
+Digital and streaming distribution was expanded to allow CBS, NBC, and ESPN/ABC to stream games on their over-the-top streaming services.
+For each of the packages the network partners currently hold, ESPN/ABC is paying US$2.7 billion a year; CBS, Fox, and NBC are each paying more than US$2 billion a year; and Amazon is paying US$1 billion a year.
 The current deal runs through the 2033 season.

-The league also has deals with Spanish-language broadcasters NBC Universo, Fox Deportes, and ESPN Deportes, which air Spanish language dubs of their respective English-language sister networks' games.
+The league also has deals with Spanish-language broadcasters NBC Universo, Fox Deportes, and ESPN Deportes, which each air Spanish language dubs of their English language sister networks' games.
 The league's contracts do not cover preseason games, which individual teams are free to sell to local stations directly; a minority of preseason games are distributed among the league's national television partners.